Also Known As

 - Obliviousness to surroundings

 Tetanus antitoxin is thought to be the cause of most cases of serum hepatitis, although seasonal cases of hepatitis in summer and fall reflect an infectious cause not fully understood.
-The cause of chronic active hepatitis or hepatoencephalopathy is also unknown.
+The cause of chronic active hepatitis is also unknown.

 Prevention of hepatitis includes avoiding use of tetanus antitoxin as an antiserum because of its implication in nearly all cases of serum hepatitis.
 Since the cause of chronic active hepatitis is unknown, the best prevention is good horse health management, with plenty of fresh water, clean hay, and well-ventilated stable areas to keep horses healthy enough to withstand whatever might cause hepatitis.